 For the evening meal around the bonfire, Chef Lua had prepared a light tofu salad with broccoli and pineapple.
-She also brought out canned tuna and resealable containers of beef jerky, chips, and a great variety of cheese and crackers for those passengers who would not consider her nutritious meat-free salad a complete meal.
+She also brought out canned tuna and resealable containers of beef jerky, chips, and a respectable variety of cheese and crackers for those passengers who would not consider her tofu salad a complete meal.
 We each found a place around the bonfire, cast and crew all mixed together, and enjoyed some quiet time staring at the mesmerizing dance of flames before us.
 Tucker had brought along his own private stash of rum for such occasions, generously offering some to everyone.
 Jan and Captain Bob were the only ones to take him up on it, the others satisfied with water, coffee, and tea.

 We were enjoying a simple meal together on a pristine island beach all to ourselves under a clear night bursting with stars.
 I was lightly strumming some islandy music on my guitar, as one would expect to hear around a beach campfire with friends.
 And then, about a half-hour into our calm, carefree time together, a mildly inebriated Captain Bob lit the fuse.

-“Well, seems like many of us honest, hard-working people got toasted royally in our pursuit of the good ol’ American Dream from that financial crisis.
+“Well, seems like many of us honest, hard-working people got royally burned in our pursuit of the good ol’ American Dream from that financial crisis.
 Gotta love those fat-cat ‘banksta playas’ on Wall Street pulling all them puppet strings and making out like bandits, huh Paul?
 Privatize the profits and socialize the losses.
 Sweet deal, eh?”

 Combining the necessity of financial transactions in all major economic activity with fractional-reserve banking, unchecked growth in interest-bearing debt (to place bets with), and a bevy of ethically bankrupt and greedy Wall Street ‘banksters,’ was it so surprising that sleazy financial shenanigans eventually resulted in severe economic pain for millions on ‘Main Street’ — and for one ‘Captain Bob’?
 He wanted some answers.

 Bob knew about Paul’s career on Wall Street and decided to do a little needling to get him going.
 But Paul’s response was not what he expected.
-Paul calmly responded,

 “Well, captain, I have to say there was a time when I was ‘all in’ with the Wall Street culture and proud to be there.
 We were respected financial wizards once — raising money for big projects of great genuine worth to society.
 Twenty years ago, I would have had a very different reaction to that characterization you just made about my professional life.
-But slowly, over the years, I got to see how my colleagues became ever more addicted to making easy money, gambling with any and every manner of complex ‘financial product’ they could come up with — and they could never get enough.
-It had become a game of rising and falling digits and graphs on a computer screen — a virtual-wealth casino economy — with little connection to reality or providing any genuine value to society.
+But slowly, over the years, I got to see how my colleagues became ever more addicted to making easy money, gambling with any and every manner of complex ‘financial products’ they could dream up — and they could never get enough.
+It had become a game of placing bets on rising and falling digits and graphs on a computer screen — a virtual-wealth casino economy — with little connection to reality or to providing any genuine value to society.
 But it was the drug culture on The Street that really did me in.
 And now I’m kinda glad it did.
 I had been pulled in too deep.
 I had lost my way.”